Bordered Heegaard Floer homology: Invariance and pairing: Torus algebra

+A genus $g$ bordered Heegaard diagram~$\HD$ for a 3-manifold $Y$ with torus boundary has two $\alpha$-arcs, $g-1$ $\alpha$-circles, and $g$ $\beta$-circles.
+The $\alpha$-arcs are necessarily arranged as in Figure~\ref{fig:torus-diagrams}.
 As a result, the parametrization of $\bdy Y$ is specified by a pair of a meridian and a longitude, intersecting once, and the matching on $\bdy\HD$ is always the same.
-Let $\Alg(\Torus)=\Alg(\Torus,0)$ denote the $i=0$ part of the corresponding algebra.
-We will think of the Heegaard diagram as for a type $D$ module.
-Accordingly, we label the regions between the arcs in the opposite order to the induced orientation on the boundary, as in Figure~\ref{fig:torus-region-labeling}.
+Let $ \gls*{AlgTorus} =\Alg(\Torus,0)$ denote the $i=0$ part of the corresponding algebra.
+Since we will mostly be interested in $\CFDa(\HD$), we label the regions between the arcs in the opposite order to the induced orientation on the boundary, as in Figure~\ref{fig:torus-region-labeling}.
+(From the type $A$ side, the regions would be labeled in the opposite order around the puncture.)
 The point $z$ is in the region labeled~$0$.
-Further, label the $\alpha$-arcs so that regions $0$ and $1$ are separated from regions $2$ and $3$ by $\alpha_2^a$.
-(From the type $A$ side, the regions would be labeled in the opposite order around the puncture.)
+Label the $\alpha$-arcs so that regions $0$ and $1$ are separated from regions $2$ and $3$ by $\alpha_2^a$.torusalphaarcs